 Applying to universities in Canada

-When you’ve chosen your shortlist of universities to apply to, the next stage is to get in touch with each university’s international office, which will guide you through the application procedure.
-You will need to apply directly to each institution, as there is no centralized application procedure.
+When you’ve chosen a shortlist of universities to apply to, the next stage is to get in touch with each university’s international office, which will guide you through the application procedure.
+You will need to apply directly to each institution, as there is no centralized application system.

 The process for applying to universities in Canada is generally straightforward.
-Most Canadian higher education institutions require the completion of a high school diploma and, in the case of some provinces, the completion of 40 hours of community service/volunteer work (this may not be expected of international students – check with the institution).
-International students may also be asked to provide proof of language proficiency (either in English or French).
+Most Canadian higher education institutions require the completion of a high school diploma and, in some provinces, the completion of 40 hours of community service/volunteer work (this may not be expected of international students – check with the institution).
+International students may also be asked to provide proof of language proficiency, either in English or French.

 For some university programs, and for almost all international students, you will be required to provide an essay, a statement of intent or personal statement of experience.
 Other documents required may include: letters of reference, examples of extracurricular involvement, evidence of community service, athletic participation, and details of awards and scholarships won.

 In order to study in Canada, you will need to obtain a Canadian study permit, which serves as a Canadian student visa for the duration of your stay.
 You do not need a Canadian study permit if your course or program lasts six months or less.
 To find out more, read our guide to getting a Canadian student visa.